 5. Snake Boat Festival

 The serene and picturesque backwaters of Kerala also witness the thrilling boat races.
 Both Payippad Boat Race and Aranmula Boat Race are celebrated as important festivals in September that are closely related to Onam.
-These races demonstrate the true essence of team coordination, bonding, and spirit and is one of the top festivals in September 2019 that you must attend.
+These races demonstrate the true essence of team coordination, bonding, and spirit and is one of the top festivals in September 2020 that you must attend.
+You must surely not miss out on this September festivals 2020!

 Where: Backwaters of Kerala